-The school district has established a significant school improvement project called Blueprints for Supporting Teaching and Learning.
+The school district continues its school improvement project called Focus on Supporting Teaching and Learning.
 Each school identifies an instructional focus based on its own achievement data and staff input.
 Through collaborative leadership, a structured plan for improvement, assessment and follow-up is developed.
 The parents and wider community are invited to take part in the development and support of the instructional focus.
 Student achievement progress is monitored and adjustments to instruction are made as required.
 The Student Achievement Services department coordinates supportive training for schools and central service staff.